tributech-solutions/tributech-docs/docs/setup/overview.md

 ### DSK Agent Edge {#dsk-agent-edge}

 The DSK Agent Edge is the most common Agent variant and is perfect for all software-based use-cases.
-Learn how to set it up in our [specific setup guide](./setup/agent/overview.md).
+Learn how to set it up in our [**specific setup guide**](./setup/agent/overview.md).

 **When to choose:**<br />
 This option should be preferred if you have access to the controllers of the machines on the shop-floor but not to the sensors directly (e.g. Industrial IoT Gateway).